 Studies so far have focused mostly on the foods that make acne worse.
 Here are the five that come up most often as culprits in increasing breakouts.
 Avoid these for about a week, and see if you notice a difference.

-- Junk food: For the same reasons stated above (hormonal fluctuations, blood sugar levels), junk foods are on the list to avoid if you’re trying to clear up your skin.
+For the same reasons stated above (hormonal fluctuations, blood sugar levels), junk foods are on the list to avoid if you’re trying to clear up your skin.
+Drinking lots of water and healthier food choices for a hormonal acne diet will help your body stay balanced.

 What About Chocolate?